If you’re wondering why I’ve included a DIY/Thrifting page

 Folks, the bottom line is that we’ve got to stop trying to fix other people and fix ourselves first.
 And we’ve got to change the mindset that it’s selfish to take care of ourselves—because that couldn’t be further from the truth.
 What makes you happy?
 What do you enjoy doing?
 When was the last time you did that?

-For me, crafting, thrifting, and do-it-yourself projects not only bring me peace of mind, but peace of heart as well.
+For me, gardening, crafting, thrifting, and do-it-yourself projects not only bring me peace of mind, but peace of heart as well.
+Digging in the dirt and planting flowers and herbs is exhilarating!
 Searching for treasures in flea markets and antique malls is thrilling to me.
 Envisioning the result of what a little ingenuity and a lot of hard work can accomplish is refreshing.
 Rolling up my sleeves in my garage workshop is my idea of good, clean fun.

 And it’s during those times when I’m knee-deep in creating something out of nothing that my mind is at peace, and I know God is in control.
 Times when I’m not focused on my problems, pain or on the pressures of life.
 Times when my perspective shifts, and I can begin to see things with more clarity and less calamity.